ChuyG0414/Senior-Project-Robo-Roper/README.md

 Link1:
 https://youtu.be/pjGH6eBTWfI
-->This link is a video of the above files in action!
+This link is a video of the above files in action!
 It showcases the simulation with out electrical noise to make it easier to interpret the plots.
+The 2x1 plot, titled "Voltage to Cart Speed Controller" and "Effort of LA", represents the two system inputs.
+LA stands for Linear Actuator.

+The "Voltage to Cart Speed Controller" plot shows the input controlling the vehicle’s speed.
+The speed controller operates on a 0–5 V signal, where 5 V corresponds to full throttle and 0 V indicates no acceleration.

+The "Effort of LA" plot measures the intensity of the Linear Actuator’s movement.
+A value of 100 commands the actuator to extend at maximum speed, while -100 commands it to retract at maximum speed.

+The 3x1 Plot Explanation:
+The 3x1 plot, titled "Velocity," "Heading," and "Steering Angle," displays the current state of each parameter compared to their commanded values.
+Each plot shows how closely the system follows the desired targets for speed, direction, and steering input.

+The figure titled "Position", displays the waypoints in green, representing the target path, while the blue line shows the vehicle’s actual path as it attempts to follow those waypoints.

+The figure titled "Error in Waypoint Following" shows the deviation, measured in meters, between the vehicle's actual position and the intended waypoint.

 Link2:
 https://youtu.be/5jL4DsDddaE